MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-define-granular-permissions.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: access, right, security ms.date: 04/01/2021
+ms.search.keywords: access, right, security ms.date: 06/23/2021
 ms.author: edupont
-ms.openlocfilehash: 52a3963267a7f476943f5a6d67f1d51c395ca927
+ms.openlocfilehash: 3a3025e94fa05d3e0c0bf49e9afd1f13a55a60fb
-ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
+ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 03/31/2021
+ms.lasthandoff: 07/08/2021
-ms.locfileid: "5776733"
+ms.locfileid: "6443733"
 ---
 # <a name="assign-permissions-to-users-and-groups"></a>Assign Permissions to Users and Groups

 The [!INCLUDE[prod_short](includes/prod_short.md)] security system allows you to control which objects a user can access within each database or environment.
 You can specify for each user whether they are able to read, modify, or enter data in the selected database objects.
 For detailed information, see [Data Security](/dynamics365/business-central/dev-itpro/security/data-security?tabs=object-level) in the Developer and ITPro help for [!INCLUDE[prod_short](includes/prod_short.md)].

-Before you assign permissions to users and user groups, you must define who can sign in to by creating users according to the licence as defined in the Microsoft 365 Admin Centre.
+Before you assign permissions to users and user groups, you must define who can sign in by creating users according to the licence as defined in the Microsoft 365 Admin Centre.
 For more information, see [Create Users According to Licences](ui-how-users-permissions.md).

 In [!INCLUDE[prod_short](includes/prod_short.md)], there are two levels of permissions to database objects: